Radiotherapy uses high energy rays to kill cancer cells.

 You might have radiotherapy to a small area if you have limited (early) stage Hodgkin lymphoma.
-Limited stage generally means that you have stage 1 and 2A Hodgkin lymphoma.
+Limited stage generally means that you have stage 1 or 2A Hodgkin lymphoma.

 You might have radiotherapy to shrink large lymph nodes if you have advanced Hodgkin lymphoma.
 Advanced disease is usually stage 2B, 3 or 4.